Today (May 7, 2014): Review of COMO Parrot Cay, a spa heaven in the Caribbean (Turks & Caicos).

 - Tip: enjoy exclusive VIP amenities when booking via Virtuoso

-Parrot Cay by COMO is an award-winning luxury resort located on its own private island of 1,000 unspoilt acres with a mile-long powdery soft beach in Turks & Caicos, an island nation which harbors some of the world’s best beaches.
+COMO Parrot Cay is an award-winning luxury resort located on its own private island of 1,000 unspoilt acres with a mile-long powdery soft beach in Turks & Caicos, an island nation which harbors some of the world’s best beaches.
 This exclusive island hideaway delivers foot-in-the-sand luxury with COMO’s service ethic, holistic therapies, yoga, diving and world-class cuisine.
 A favourite among celebrities are the private villas, with their own pools, direct beach access as well as the 24-hour service of COMO’s acclaimed butlers.

 In this review (more info and photos below my slideshow):